 Glasgow is overflowing with literary fervour, writers, poems and playwrights.
-Many established and wonderful writers can be heard reading their work at various venues – almost every night of the week.
-Watch out for updates on my web page to find out What's New, read more about Glasgow Writers or opportunities to -submit your work for publication on this website.
+Many established and wonderful new writers and poets can be heard reading their work at various venues in Glasgow – almost every night of the week.
+I'll aim to highlight book launches and other events and you can also read about Glasgow Writers - and some of their stories and poems on the site.

 Telephone: 0141 552 4267

 In person: At our Box Office within the Tron Theatre, 63 Trongate, Glasgow G1 5HB

 A creative network for anyone interested in writing, illustration and publishing in the widest sense!
 Facilitated but informal, this monthly meet-up allows people of all levels and experience to make contacts, share their work and skills.

 A Scotland-wide resource bringing writers together and spreading information about our vibrant literary culture.

 The SWC is run solely by volunteers, therefore By Writers, For Writers and aims to to provide a space where writers can meet and share ideas and experiences about the craft of writing and learn from those further advanced.
 Central to that are the new facilities and activities arranged with the support of the CCA (Centre for Contemporary Arts in Glasgow) where we are currently based at 350 Sauchiehall Street, G2 8JD.

 Their Scottish Writers Centre Events Programme Aims to inspire and create a hunger for literature as well as opportunities for professional development.
 This includes “In Process” masterclasses with renowned Scottish writers at the top of their field.
 Plus open-forum discussions and debates with excellent guest speakers.
 Please come and share your opinions and ideas.
 Membership of the CCA currently costs £15 per year (£10 for students/unwaged)